 Slowly reducing your caffeine intake will help reduce feelings of withdrawal as you balance out your natural energy levels.

-It is also important for you to avoid caffeine after dinner, so you can naturally wind down for a restful night of sleep.
+It is also crucial for you to avoid caffeine after dinner so you can naturally wind down for a restful night of sleep.

 6. Get proper rest

-An adequate sleep is a result of adequate rest.
+Adequate sleep is a result of proper rest.
 This is essential if you want to maintain energy levels throughout the day.

 Before hitting the bed, relax and possibly do some gentle stretches.